Knewton/Zoidberg/EXAMPLE.md

 ### Sentence 1
-cobs of corn owned by Mitch = 3 cobs corn owned by Mitch = 3 of corn owned by Mitch = 3
+cobs of corn owned by Mitch = 3

 ### Sentence 2
-cobs of corn owned by Lisa = 2 cobs corn owned by Lisa = 2 of corn owned by Lisa = 2
+cobs of corn owned by Lisa = 2

 ## Correct response
 5 cobs of corn